webosose/website/content/en/docs/tutorials/qml-apps/developing-built-in-qml-apps.md

 - Line(2) : Import WebOSServices to call system services via luna-service.
 - Line(3) : Import Eos.Window to use WebOSWindow QML component.
 - Line(4) : Import PmLog to print logs.
-- Line(6~61) :  Declare a WebOSWindow object with child objects.
+- Line(6~62) :  Declare a WebOSWindow object with child objects.
     - Line(7~13) : Set WebOSWindow properties and size and color.
+    - Line(14): Set the `displayAffinity` property so that the app can be launched on the display corresponding to the `displayAffinity` value passed as a launch parameter.
-    - Line(15~21) : Declare a Text object and string.
+    - Line(16~22) : Declare a Text object and string.
-    - Line(23~26) : A QML app (with the type "qml" on `appinfo.json`) is launched and registered to SAM by qml-runner.
+    - Line(24~27) : A QML app (with the type "qml" on `appinfo.json`) is launched and registered to SAM by qml-runner.
 Through this process, the QML app can receive the parameters passed with the `launch` method call as `params`.
 With each `launch` method call, `onLaunchParamsChanged` is called even if the value of `params` does not change from that of the previous call.
 For details of PmLogLib usage, refer to [Using PmLogLib in QML]({{< relref "using-pmloglib-in-qml" >}}).
-    - Line(28~46) : Declare a Service object to call systemservice's `getTime` method.
+    - Line(29~47) : Declare a Service object to call systemservice's `getTime` method.
 If the object receives the response, the app prints the UTC time on the screen.
-    - Line(48~51) : When the user clicks on the screen, systemservice's `getTime` method is called.
+    - Line(49~52) : When the user clicks on the screen, systemservice's `getTime` method is called.
-    - Line(53~55) : `windowState` is a value that the WebOSWindow QML component sends to the app.
+    - Line(54~56) : `windowState` is a value that the WebOSWindow QML component sends to the app.
 Whenever the `windowState` value changes, `onWindowStateChanged` is called.
 Its value is 1 when the app is in the background and 4 when the app is in the foreground, following the definition of `Qt::WindowState`.
 For details, see [Qt::WindowState](https://doc.qt.io/qt-5/qt.html#WindowState-enum) on Qt documentation.
-    - Line(57~60) : Declare a `PmLog` object.
+    - Line(58~61) : Declare a `PmLog` object.

+{{< note >}}
+webOS OSE supports use of `QtQuick` module up to version 2.12, because webOS OSE supports Qt 5.12 LTS since 2.0.0 release.
+However, using lower version of `QtQuick` module can be helpful for keeping backward compatibility with other environments using a lower version of Qt.
+For details, refer to [Qt documentation](https://doc.qt.io/qt-5.12/qtquick-qmlmodule.html).
+{{< /note >}}

 For detailed information for Qt, see [Qt documentation](http://doc.qt.io/).